Google Shared Drives

 - Certain actions that can be done in Google Drive, such as folder level sharing, reduction of access, etc. are not available within shared drives.

-- Offline access to files from shared drives is only available with Google File Stream.
+- Offline access to files from shared drives is only available with Google Drive for desktop.

 - Use Box Secure Storage for Personal Health Information (PHI) - users who work with Private Health Information (PHI) should use Box Secure Storage instead Google Drive.
 Box Secure Storage is the University’s storage solution for sensitive and private-highly restricted files.